 I need clarity, I need understanding, I need CLOSURE.
 And this the « Why » behind this blog.

-By sharing my experience with strangers, I started to understand that I was not alone and that it was exactly what would keep me sane.
+By sharing my experience with strangers, I started to understand that I was not alone and that it was exactly what might keep me sane and self-confident.
 Every time I tried to explain my condition to the people who cared enough to ask, it didn’t go so well.
 It only made it harder for me to accept it and learn to deal with it.

 I say what I need to say in writing and this is the therapy I chose to try and feel better.
 The outside world is my biggest chance and also my scariest enemy and my new life partner seems more like a burden than of any help.

-Having an invisible illness (in this case, Fibromyalgia) makes you constantly feel like an imposter.
+Having an invisible illness (in my case, Fibromyalgia as well as chronic depression) makes you constantly feel like an imposter.
 An imposter to people who think you look good when in fact you are sick, and an imposter to those who are sick and think you look too good.
-In other words, I am quite never what I seem, and in different circumstances, it would have been enjoyable.
+In other words, I am quite never what I seem and never totally accepted and appreciated.

 I am an imposter because I spent years pretending to be normal while suffering in secret.
 Why ? because I was afraid of rejection and judgment.